 The Food Collection is part of our ongoing effort to encourage customers to donate long life food to charity.
-Since our first collection in 2012, we have collected 49 million meals.
+Since our first collection in 2012, we have collected over 52 million meals.
 This includes customer donations as well as the 20% top-up from Tesco and food donated to our permanent food collection points.

 Our two charity partners – The Trussell Trust and FareShare – support a wide range of people in the UK who find themselves in desperate need of support.
 There are many reasons why people find themselves in this situation, from receiving an unexpected bill when on a low income to being alone and struggling to fight an addiction.